ClusterHQ/dvol/TENTATIVE-TRANSCRIPTS-v0.2.rst

 * avoiding having to type your own identity is good (the computer should be able to determine it at push/pull time)

 Key:
   * % Logical operation, does not dictate actual UX
   * $ Literal interaction, dictates exact UX

 * Naming dump:
-  * one segment: an alias for a dataset
+  * one segment: an alias for a volume
-  * two segments: an alias and a variant in the aliased dataset
+  * two segments: an alias and a variant in the aliased volume
-  * three segments: full name of a dataset
+  * three segments: full name of a volume
   * four segments: full name of a variant
   * maybe full names should be syntactically differentiated from aliases somehow, too
     * eg ``@full_name`` vs ``alias`` (or whatever)